soura-b/soura-b.github.io/essays/buildingProduct.md

 And for doing all this, you do not need to know a single line of code.
 You need to live and breathe your users.

 ### Footnotes
 [^1]: And there too, focus only on high growth organizations.
-No one trusts and agency that places them in high-turnover environments.
+No one trusts an agency that places them in high-turnover environments.